 Day 3: Prototyping

-The process of prototype development should be done with the intent to allow people to test it on Day 4.
+The prototype development process should be done to allow people to test it on Day 4.

 Day 4: Testing